TDF-Austar/waitlist/frontend/src/Pages/Guide/guides/upgrade/guide.md

 - Rigs (Thermal, EM, Kinetic, Explosive, Trimark, etc.)

 3. **Train the red Starter coloured skills**, these skills are keeping you in starter queue so prioritise them over everything else!
-4. **Train and get T2 guns** and the remainder of the basic fit modules starting with the Core X-Type MWD (this will help greatly with your cap stability) then Magnetic Field Stabilizers & Heat Sinks etc.
+4. **Train and get T2 guns** and the remainder of the basic fit modules starting with the Core/Gist X-Type MWD (this will help greatly with your cap stability) then Magnetic Field Stabilizers & Heat Sinks etc.

 Once you have the basic fit ready to go, continue **training and injecting basic skills** which will help your capacitor stability and the ability to keep up with the fleet.
 At this point you are no longer starter and will be placed in a normal squad, congratulations!